 So-called utility tokens are required to use a specific product or service.
 Security tokens are just securities — stocks, bonds and such — that represent a share or voting right in an enterprise or property.
 NFTs are one-off tokens that hold something specific and unique — a work of art, a video, a gaming item, or even ownership of real estate.

-There are other categories.
-Many are niche, but Bitcoin is growing into a category of its own: a “store of value” intended to insulate assets from inflation and economic downturns, just like gold.
-Indeed, big Wall Street and banking industry investors have taken to calling Bitcoin “digital gold.”
+There are other categories for using cryptocurrencies, such as making payments on altgambler com sites that accept Bitcoin.
+Many are niche, but Bitcoin is emerging as a category of its own: a “store of value” designed to protect assets from inflation and economic downturns, much like gold.

 Bitcoin is the first and the simplest.
 It was intended to be a digital currency that would replace government-issued bills and coins.
 That hasn’t really worked out, in part because it became a store of value — an investment — and in part because it simply cannot handle the number of transactions per second required to be a method of payment on a large scale.

 That need for understanding becomes even more true when you get to the other thousands of cryptocurrencies, beginning with Ether, the No. 2 crypto by market capitalization.
 ETH took Bitcoin and evolved it by adding what are called smart contracts, which are self-executing contracts built on the Ethereum blockchain.
 There are a number of long-term strategies for building crypto holdings without large investments, among them buying a set dollar amount on the same day every month, regardless of live cryptocurrency prices.

 ETH can be stored in the contract, which will automatically send the Ether when the terms are fulfilled, removing trust from the equation — neither side can tell Visa or a bank to reverse the transaction.
 There are many other cryptocurrency projects that claim to do this more efficiently than Ethereum in a variety of ways — some of which make a pretty good case.